 Unfortunately not yet.
 The Michelin Guide does not cover Israel for unclear reasons.
-It does not mean that Israel don’t have great restaurants.
-Israel offers an amazing verity of excellent chef restaurant.
+It does not mean that Israel doesn’t have great restaurants.
+Israel offers an amazing variety of excellent chef restaurants.

 No. There is no need to get in a tie.
-In Israel there is an emphasis on quality food and a good atmosphere, wear whatever you want most comfortable.
+In Israel there is an emphasis on quality food and a good atmosphere, wear whatever you want most comfortably.

 If you are a couple or a small family who comes to Israel and your destination is Jerusalem or Tel Aviv, then it is better to sleep in these cities.
-Usually tourists who stays in places like Bethlehem and Ramallah come in large groups and have a local bus driver who knows the roads.
-The prices there are relatively cheaper but quite a few times there are traffic jams at the exit from the West Bank at the check points, take this into consideration.
+Usually, tourists who stay in places like Bethlehem and Ramallah come in large groups and have a local bus driver who knows the roads.
+The prices there are relatively cheaper.
+However, you’ll be at a great distance from the sites Israel has to offer. quite a few times there are traffic jams at the exit from the West Bank at the checkpoints.

-The currency in Israel is Shekel or NIS (New Israeli Shekel).
+The currency in Israel is Shekel or NIS (New Israeli Shekel) or ILS.
 The value of one US dollar is more or less 3.5 NIS.
 Check the current rate

 Yes and no. Depending on where.
-Hotels, guides, taxi drivers and maybe souvenir shops-yes, but most local stores will only receive shekels or credit cards.
+Hotels, guides, taxi drivers, and maybe souvenir shops-yes, but most local stores will only receive shekels or credit cards.
 99% of businesses in Israel receive credit cards.
-In Bethlehem and the Old City of Jerusalem the situation is a bit different, over there everyone receives dollars however they are don’t accept credit cards.
-Our recommendation is to be prepared in a pocket with a few hundreds of shekels and a few hundreds of dollars in the same time.
+In Bethlehem and the Old City of Jerusalem, the situation is a bit different, over there everyone receives dollars however they don’t accept credit cards.
+Our recommendation is to be prepared in a pocket with a few hundred shekels and a few hundred dollars at the same time.